 If your dog hasn't eaten in over 24 hours, we highly recommend contacting your veterinarian.
-While many dogs can easily go without eating for longer than a day and not have any adverse reactions, it's always better to be safe than sorry, particularly when it comes to Fido.
+While many dogs can easily go without eating for longer than a day and not have any adverse reactions, it's always better to be safe than sorry, particularly when it comes to your beloved pet.
 Furthermore, if your dog is a puppy or has preexisting health conditions a timely diagnosis from your vet is even more important.

-If your dog hasn't eaten in more than three dogs, the veterinarian will likely have to administer IV fluids and even may even resort to syringe-feeding in severe cases.
+If your dog hasn't eaten in more than three days, the veterinarian will likely have to administer IV fluids and even may even resort to syringe-feeding in severe cases.
 It is important for the dog to stay as hydrated as possible while the vet diagnoses the underlying cause of the anorexia.

-Once the cause of the anorexia is determined, the vet will likely recommend a specialized diet for your dog's specific needs.
+Once the cause of anorexia is determined, the vet will likely recommend a specialized diet for your dog's specific needs.
 A refeeding program will likely be recommended to ease the dog back into their regular diet.
 The refeeding program typically consists of bland foods like boiled chicken and white rice.
 The food should be fed in small portions, two to three times a day.
 Again, every dog is different.
 It is important to follow your vet's specific guidelines.